To Get To College, It Helps Black Students To Have A Black Teacher Early On

 "There are lots of role models that students can have," she says.
 "They have lots of examples of what it means to be a black professional."

 But that wasn't necessarily the case at her previous school, and she says that that's not the case throughout the district either.
-According to the BCPS website, just 40 percent of BCPS school teachers identify as African American while the student population is close to 80 percent African American.
+According to the BCPS website, just 40 percent of BCPS school teachers identify as African-American while the student population is close to 80 percent African-American.

 Duncan Evans hopes that can change.
 She's one of the founding members of the Baltimore Movement of Rank-and-File Educators (BMORE) — a caucus within the Baltimore Teachers Union.
 One of the organization's goals is to recruit and retain more black educators in Baltimore's public schools.
 And they're not alone.
-Organizations, programs and initiatives like BMORE are popping up across the country to address the lack of black educators and educators of color.
+Organizations, programs and initiatives such as BMORE are popping up across the country to address the lack of black educators and educators of color.

-The study does come with a few caveats: many students enrolled in community colleges or two-year programs which aren't quite as lucrative as a 4-year degree.
+The study does come with a few caveats: many students enrolled in community colleges or two-year programs, which aren't quite as lucrative as a four-year degree.
 And the researchers don't have any conclusions yet about how same-race teachers might impact students' college degree completion.

 But they add their work to a growing body of research that shows the benefits of same-race teachers for black students.